 Duplicate the room you just created.
 Set the Position to (20,0,0).
 Name it ‘room2’.

-Set the Rotation to (0, 180, 0) and rotate the room for 180°, so that the holes will beside each other.
+Set the Rotation to (0, 180, 0) and rotate the room for 180°, so that the holes will be across from each other.

-2 rooms are done now, so let’s create the corridor between them.
+Once you’ve finished these 2 rooms, let’s create a corridor between them.

 Create Empty and name it ‘road’.

 Set the Position to (0, 0, 0).

 Create a Plane by clicking Create > 3D Object > Plane in the road you just created.
 Name it ‘road-floor’

 Coordinates of objects created in Unity will be set as the object center.
 So, set the Position for road-floor to (10, 0, 0), the center position between the 2 rooms.

 We want it to cover the hole precisely, so set the Scale to (1,1,0.2).

 The corridor floor is complete now.

 Next, we will create the corridor walls and ceiling.